arkadijs/scala-template/README.md

 ### A template for bare Scala project

 To start learning or teaching Scala I use this template to quickly bootstrap minimalistic Scala project.
 It includes SBT for canonical Scala workflow and Maven pom for universal Java IDE integration.
+Working Java 7+ installation is a pre-requisite.
+Scala installation is not required.

 #### Linux, Mac